yewyewXD/Frontend-Application/README.md

 # Task

-Create a ReactJS application that provides the features described in this document.
+Create a [React](https://reactjs.org) application that provides the features described in this document.
 The basic requests of the task must be fulfilled.
 Further creative approaches are of course always desired and a great bonus.

 Good luck and have fun!